310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Kanata %}
-as living creatures, doing such things is natural. we were simply used as prey for such purposes.
+as living creatures, doing such things is [natural]. we were simply used as [prey] for such purposes.

-it is sorrowful, but that is how it goes. it is the natural law.[^10]
+it is sorrowful, but that is how it [goes]. it is the natural [law].[^10]

-but. if possible, please choose a much kinder method next time.
+but… if possible, please choose a much [kinder] method next time.

 please settle the issue before any blood can be spilled — before anyone can die.
 {% endbubble %}